-- The 3 drug combination of Braftovi, Mektovi. and cetuximab was generally well-tolerated with no unexpected side effects.
+- The drug combinations of were generally well-tolerated with no unexpected side effects.

 - Both the 3 and 2 drug combinations significantly improved survival compared to treatment with Folfiri or Camptosar + cetuximab.
 Survival was marginally better with 3 drugs compared to 2 but with slightly more side effects.

 - Average overall survival was 15.3 months with a median follow-up duration of 18.2 months (range, 16.6-19.8 months) and the one-year overall survival rate was 62%.

 Several precision cancer medicines are now available for the treatment of advanced colon cancer targeting specific genetic mutations.
 Braftovi™ + Mektovi® represent a significant advance in precision therapies targeting the hard to treat BRAFV600E-mutation and will expand the treatment options for this poor prognosis group of patients.